brandonszeto/cse-15l-lab-reports/lab-report-1.md

 **Step 2: Remotely Connecting** <br>
 ---

+If you are on Windows, you will need to install a program called OpenSSH.
+OpenSSH will allow your computer to remotely connect to other computers.<br>
 Everyone in CSE 15L has a course-specific account.
 Your account should have a name similar to **cs15lsp22abc@ieng6-203**.
 This can be accessed here:<br>
 **[CSE 15L Account Lookup](https://sdacs.ucsd.edu/~icc/index.php)**